evanbones/Souped-Up/design-document.md

 # Souped Up!

 ## Core Concept
-A deck-building roguelike where players are chefs serving increasingly demanding customers by crafting soups from ingredients.
-Success depends on balancing **Flavour** (quality) and **Mult** (intensity) to meet satisfaction thresholds.
+A deck-building roguelike where you're a chef serving increasingly demanding customers by crafting soups.
+Success depends on balancing **Flavour** (additive) and **Mult** (multiplicative) to meet satisfaction thresholds.
+Numbers scale from hundreds to millions across 5 restaurant shifts.

 ---